Have you thought about what would happen if you lost capacity?

 What documents do I need?

 You need documents to delegate personal/health decisions and financial decisions to your chosen substitute decision makers.
-In a number of States, such as Queensland and Victoria, this is done in one document, called an Enduring Power of Attorney (EPOA).
+In a number of States, such as Queensland and Victoria, this is primarily done in one document, called an Enduring Power of Attorney (EPOA).
+In Victoria, you also need to prepare a separate document in order to appoint decision makers who can decide on your medical treatment if you were unable to make these choices yourself.
+This document is called an appointment of medical treatment decision maker.
 In New South Wales, the EPOA only covers the delegation of the financial power, and the Enduring Guardian document is additionally required to deal with personal and health matters.
 Each State has a different document so it is important that you have the right ones in place to cover both financial decisions and personal/health decisions in your State.

 For financial decisions you can typically specify when the power is to commence (for example on your incapacity, or earlier to cater for say, an absence overseas).
 For personal and health decisions, your substitute decision maker can only make decisions on your behalf once you have become incapacitated.